Meet your neighbours, know your community.

 Find out who wants to come and if your selected date and location works for most neighbours.

-If you plan to close your street, you’ll need sign-off from 51% of the neighbours.
-Instructions and further information can be found in the application.
+If you plan to close your street, you’ll need support from 51% of the neighbours.
+You can complete this by filling out a Block Party Neighbour Support Form.

 Design your event